comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 We make use of a full factorial experiment containing the following factors and values:

-- **Source selector strategy**: LDP, Type Index, Filtered Type Index, LDP and Type Index, LDP and Filtered Type Index
+- **Source selector strategy**: None, LDP, Type Index, Filtered Type Index, LDP and Type Index, LDP and Filtered Type Index
 - **Reachability semantics**: cNone, cMatch, cAll

 Within the source selectors, the LDP strategy corresponds to the disjunction of the source selectors $$\sigma_{\text{SolidVault}}$$ and $$\sigma_{\text{LdpContainer}}$$,